Paris - Ile De France

 They also suggested that it should stand on the hill of Montmartre, where it could be seen from every Parisian district.

-Construction was ruled in 1873 by a decree of the National Assembly, and work began in 1875 under the supervision of the architects Paul Abadie, Bossan and Espérandieu.
+In 1873, the National Assembly ruled its construction by decree, and work began in 1875 under the supervision of the architects Paul Abadie, Bossan and Espérandieu.

 The Sacré-Coeur Basilica was completed in 1912 and consecrated in 1919.